 - The Complex Stylist, INTP: The Style Theorist

 - The Enterprising Stylist, ENTP: The Style Chameleon

 Those who prefer NT value their independent and big-picture vision, their ability to think about how something could be, and creating new things that effectively solve problems.

 - Why you?
 Why now?
 Why them?
 Why there?
 Why would we do this?
 Why wouldn’t we do this?

 NTs enjoy communication that is full of options, includes pros and cons, complete with underlying theory or concepts, includes research and future implications.

 NTs enjoy having options and not feeling limited or boxed in.
 They see possibilities and patterns, and excel at identifying flaws and coming up with new rules and systems.

-Common Catalysts for an NT to Become Interested in Style
+Common Catalysts for the Style Strategist NT to Become Interested in Style